 We measured various light levels using all light meters as described.
 The results are very interesting with large deviations between the different light meter apps as can be seen in the data table below:

 As a quick note on methodology, the Plant Light Meter app is the only one that is measuring reflected light instead of incident light and outputs the result as a range.
 We therefore took the average of this range as the one value for the comparison.

 Unfortunately, both the Lux Light Meter Pro and the Plant Light Meter are completely unusable as their results are way out of even the slightest ball park range.

-The Korona Grow Light Meter is extremely accurate when used correctly and provides results that are even closer to the reference than the Uni-T physical light meter.
+The Korona (Photone) Grow Light Meter is extremely accurate when used correctly and provides results that are even closer to the reference than the Uni-T physical light meter.

 The Uni-T UT383 light meter did not perform that bad either, showing an almost proportional error of measuring about 20% too much.
 Unfortunately, there is no way to know this without a reliable and accurate reference available.

 As for the PAR / PPFD measurements, we again measured different light levels using the Apogee quantum PAR sensor and our app in its PAR meter configuration.
 The results can be seen in the table below: